 “The single most important thing we've done to improve user onboarding is to split our onboarding up into more bite-sized smaller steps.
 This has enabled us to measure our user onboarding funnel more granularly and has made it easier to move the steps around when we are trying to optimize the funnel.”

-Decreasing, or eliminating, the amount of forms a user has to fill out upfront is a surefire way to get users into your product faster.
+Minimizing the amount of forms a user has to fill out upfront is a surefire way to get users into your product faster.
 To ensure that this approach doesn’t just bloat your acquisition numbers with users who won’t actually continue using your product, you can delay the account creation until after the user experiences true value.

-The writing and publishing tools space has gotten increasingly crowded with the likes of Quip and Medium.
 Telegraph’s stark simplicity takes inspiration from the ease-of-use of other platforms and takes it to a whole new level.

-By starting users off with a progress bar that’s 1/3rd completed, Quora also hits on the goal gradient effect, which states that motivation tends to increase the closer we are to completing our goals.
+By starting users off with a progress bar that’s partially completed, Quora also hits on the goal gradient effect, which states that motivation tends to increase the closer we are to completing our goals.

 Doing so is a missed opportunity for 1) confirming task success and 2) delighting users with added personality.

-6) Use Feedback to Refine the Path to Activation
+6) Use feedback to refine the path to activation

 ClassPass further incentives users to leave a review by reminding users that it will help “inform others in the ClassPass community.”